Zastinian/HedystiaDocs/data/client/structures/GuildScheduledEventUser.md

 <a name="GuildScheduledEventUser"></a>

 ## GuildScheduledEventUser ⇐ <code>Base</code>
-It's a class that represents a user that is going to an event
+Represents a user associated with a scheduled event in a guild.

 **Kind**: global class
 **Extends**: <code>Base</code>